 You may not have thought that simple Crayola crayons could create such beautiful and stunning works of art!
 Well, they can.
 So, the first thing we’re going to do is explore some AMAZING artists that are using crayons at levels you may have never imagined.
 Then, you’ll be inspired.
 There’s no doubt.
 So, we’ll dive into the tools and tips you need to know to get started with your own crayon art.

 Crayon art is a “see it to believe it” kind of thing.
 We’re so accustomed to crayons being a fundamental preschool tool that it’s hard for our brains to switch into a different, professional gear.
 Even I knew that crayons were used by professionals, yet I had NO IDEA that Crayola could be used for such magnificence until I really dug into it.
 So, we’re going to dig into it.

 To start off with, let’s look at Kristina Nelson’s art.
 I first found Kristina through an interview she did with another great art site (source).
 After I stopped drooling over her work, I read the interview and found out that her favorite types of crayons are, you guessed it, Crayolas.

-Can you believe that these stunning pieces of art were created with the same crayons that we all used to scribble with grade school?
+Can you believe that her stunning pieces of art were created with the same crayons that we all used to scribble with grade school?
 Me neither.
 But, it’s true.
 Crayola has some superpowers that we’ve been neglecting.
-Here’s just a sampling of her amazing work.

 Lastly, we’re going to talk about Don Marco.
 What’s incredible about Don Marco’s crayon art is that it focuses a lot on people.
 It actually took quite a bit of time and experimentation to figure out how to achieve the perfect skin tones with a mixture of Crayola colors (source).
 As you probably noticed, Crayola pops up here again!
 Yes, these beautiful works by Don Marco were also made with Crayola crayons.